justjooz/resume-blog/content/home/experience.md

     date_start: '2019-12-01'
     date_end: '2020-02-29'
     description: >-
+        * View my recommendation letter [here](https://www.linkedin.com/in/justinchiacz/detail/treasury/position:1549444656/?entityUrn=urn%3Ali%3Afsd_profileTreasuryMedia%3A(ACoAABhdhBABslPNFcwNMpC8TCZgG3gQLDnlFNc%2C1588551251533)&section=position%3A1549444656&treasuryCount=1)

         * Wrote the documentation and code of a new R package (AutoScore) to be used as a clinical prediction tool

-        * Restructured the architecture of the new package for delivery into a Shiny web app
+        * Restructured the architecture of the new package for delivery into a [Shiny web app](https://shiny.rstudio.com/)

         * Integrated backend package functions into the reactive Shiny app